mnalis/StreetComplete-taginfo-categorize/README.md

 https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/osm/Place.kt#L244
 It is generated only from data in `### KEYS TO REMOVE ###` section.

+If in doubt, `make distclean` will force next `make update` to refetch everything

 ## Notes on `keys.txt` format:

 * each line can contain a regex (or normal text) representing key (in-line comments are possible too, as everything after `//` or `#` is ignored